 The Contractor shall supply a maintenance schedule to the Engineer, thirty (30) days prior to the landscape inspection.
-The Contractor shall also be responsible for protection of his work during the maintenance period, and shall repair and replace all materials damaged or destroyed within the scope of the Work, regardless of cause.
+The Contractor shall also be responsible for protection of his work during the maintenance period, and shall repair and replace all materials and seeded areas damaged or destroyed within the scope of the Work, regardless of cause.